Cetoscarus ocellatus: Threats

 In the Coral Triangle Region fish are being threatened by overfishing, destruction of habitat and destructive fishing practices.
 Due to climate change, their habitats are being destroyed.
 This is detrimental due to the fact that parrot fish are important to the dynamic of coral reefs.

 The family of parrot fishes is extremely big with about 80 different species.
 Due to the impact that humans are having on their habitat a study was conducted on genetic diversity to see which type of parrot fish had the highest genetic diversity (the one with the highest genetic variation is the one that will most likely survive drastic changes in the environment).
 In this article we were able to find out that Cetoscarus ocellatus had one of the lowest values of genetic diversity.
 This means that with climate change happening and the destruction of their habitat the bicolour parrotfish is less likely to adapt and more likely to die.

 As this fishes are kept in aquariums, they are also more likely to get infected with parasites due to the water in the tanks.
 A study conducted in Vietnam to test certain fish for the parasite Cryptocaryon irritans.
 They tested 14 fish and 8 caught the parasite, meaning 57.14% of them are likely to catch this parasite.
 They were able to see that spring had the highest prevalence followed by winter and the summer (with only 20%).
 This information is important for aquariums to keep in mind, so they are able to treat their waters a certain manner before the parasite can get to the fish.

+While most parrotfish species are relatively lightly fished, this large species is favoured by fishermen in at least some areas of the world.